Study Meditation for Students: Short Resets for Classes, Exams, and Study Sessions

 When should I take a study break meditation?
 Take one when you are rereading without absorbing, hopping between tabs, feeling physical tension, or getting unusually irritated by the work.

-Try this reset: sit back, let the lower back meet the cushion, and breathe normally for six slow breaths.
-Then scan from forehead to shoulders to hands.
-If your jaw is clenched or your fingers are hovering over the trackpad, let that be the cue to pause before opening another tab.
+Try this reset: settle where you are, notice the support under you, and breathe normally for six slow breaths.
+Then scan from forehead to hands to calves.
+If your mouth feels dry, your legs feel braced, or your attention keeps reaching for a new tab, use that as information rather than a problem.
 You are not trying to feel calm on command.
-You are checking what is happening before you choose the next action.
+You are checking what is happening before you choose the next study action.

 Name one next action before returning: “rewrite the thesis,” “do problem 7,” or “review page 12.”
 Avoid using meditation breaks to escape the hard part.
 If the assignment feels too large, break it smaller instead of taking a third reset.